Hard To Kill (2024)

 The 2024 Hard To Kill was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA).
 It took place on January 13, 2024, at the Palms Casino Resort in Paradise, Nevada.
-It was the fifth event under the Hard To Kill chronology, the first event promoted under the TNA name to broadcast live since Bound for Glory in 2016, the first TNA-branded PPV to take place since One Night Only: Rivals in 2017, and the first overall TNA-branded event to be held since the Total Nonstop Action Wrestling Special! in 2020.
+It was the fifth and final event under the Hard To Kill chronology, the first event promoted under the TNA name to broadcast live since Bound for Glory in 2016, the first TNA-branded PPV to take place since One Night Only: Rivals in 2017, the first and only Hard to Kill event promoted under the TNA name, and the first overall TNA-branded event to be held since the Total Nonstop Action Wrestling Special! in 2020.

 Twelve matches took place at the event, including three on the Countdown to Hard To Kill pre-show.
 In the main event, Moose defeated Alex Shelley to win the TNA World Championship.
 In other prominent matches, Jordynne Grace defeated Trinity to win the TNA Knockouts World Championship, ABC (Chris Bey and Ace Austin) defeated The Rascalz (Trey Miguel and Zachary Wentz), Laredo Kid and Mike Bailey, and Grizzled Young Vets (James Drake and Zack Gibson) to retain the TNA World Tag Team Championship, Chris Sabin defeated Kushida and El Hijo del Vikingo to retain the TNA X Division Championship, Josh Alexander defeated Alex Hammerstone, and in the opening contest, Gisele Shaw defeated Alisha Edwards, Dani Luna, Jody Threat, Tasha Steelz, and Xia Brookside, in a Knockouts Ultimate X match to become #1 contender to the TNA Knockouts World Championship.
 The event was also notable for the TNA debuts of A. J. Francis, Ash by Elegance and Nic Nemeth.
 It was also the final event to feature Scott D'Amore as president, as he would be fired on February 8, 2024.